Gal

 work (audio, installations), he plays almost every night something new,

 it seems.
-So its perhaps a more than wise decision to release an album
+So it's perhaps a more than wise decision to release an album

-description of each of the eight pieces, and its a pity that this is
+description of each of the eight pieces, and its a pity that this is not

 (pianist Xenia Hu, Guzhengplayer Yeh Jiuan-Reng and the voices of Mandy,

 Marianthi and Vivian).
-Gal's selection
+Gal's selection of

-these are hardly 'live' pieces at all.
+hardly 'live' pieces at all.
 They make a coherent whole.
 Gal

 shows himself an excellent player on the microsound scene, taking